marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mystery-and-pxelinux.markdown

 a full-fledged TCP/IP stack, lwIP, therefore interacting with the NIC only to transmit/receive layer 2 frames.
-* pxelinux relies instead on the firmware of the NIC to implement network communication, therefore having to provide only application level payload

-slated as required by the PXE standard).
+* pxelinux relies instead on the firmware of the NIC to implement network communication, therefore having to provide only application level payload formatted as required by the PXE standard).

 Getting started...
 =======

-Now, with a working setup, and knowing more or less what I was after, It was just a matter of digging down enough...
+Now, with a working setup, and knowing more or less what I was after, It was just a matter of digging deep enough...

 Debug messages